-Central Connecticut State University alumna Beryl Piper returns for her seventh season as head coach.
-The 1987 graduate has guided the Blue Devils to 78 victories over the last five seasons, the best five-year span in program history.
-She has also led CCSU to three Northeast Conference Tournament Semifinals (2009, 2010, 2011) in her tenure.
-Piper enters 2013-14 with a career record of 82-98 in six seasons.
-Excluding her first year back in New Britain, her record is 78-73.
+Central Connecticut State University alumna Beryl Piper returns for her 13th season as the head coach of Blue Devil women’s basketball.
+The 1987 graduate is the winningest women’s basketball coach of CCSU’s Division I era with 149 career victories.
+She has also led CCSU to five Northeast Conference Tournament Semifinals (2009, 2010, 2011, 2015, 2017) and two WNIT post-season appearances (2009, 2015) in her tenure.
+Piper enters 2019-20 with a career record of 149-210 over 11 seasons.

-Last season, Piper led the Blue Devils to the NEC Tournament for the fourth time in her six seasons.
+In 2012-13, Piper led the Blue Devils to the NEC Tournament for the fourth time in her career.
 CCSU tied for fourth in the conference standings and entered the eight-team field as the #5 seed.
 Following the season, Jaclyn Babe was named First Team All-NEC and was a CoSida Academic All-District First Team selection.
 Babe became the first player under Piper to earn first team honors from the NEC.
 The Blue Devils finished the season with 16 victories, the fifth highest season total in CCSU's Division I history.

-The 2011-12 season, the fifth under Piper, the Blue Devils finished 13-16.
+In the 2011-12 season, the fifth under Piper, the Blue Devils finished 13-16.
 The 13 wins marked the fourth consecutive double-digit victory season for the Blue Devils and helped the team to the best four-year record in program history.
-During the season, then junior Jaclyn Babe scored 446 points and earned second team All-NEC honors.
-Her classmate, Kirsten Daamen became the Blue Devils' career leader in blocked shots and by seasons end she had run her total to 140.
+During the season, junior Jaclyn Babe scored 446 points and earned second team All-NEC honors.
+Her classmate, Kirsten Daamen, became the Blue Devils' career leader in blocked shots and by seasons end she had run her total to 140 blocks.

-Piper led the Blue Devils to 19 wins in 2010-11.
-That is the highest win total for the program since joning the Northeast Conference for the 1997-98 season.
+Piper led the Blue Devils to 19 wins in 2010-11, which was the highest win-total for the program since joining the Northeast Conference for the 1997-98 season.
 Piper also led her team to 11 conference victories and the third NEC Tournament victory of her career.
 By reaching the NEC Tournament, the Blue Devils set a new program best by making the postseason three straight years.

 The Blue Devils won 12 games in 2009-10, including eight conference games and earned the sixth seed in the Northeast Conference Tournament.
 It was the Blue Devils second consecutive NEC Tournament berth.
 Piper's squad upset third seeded Sacred Heart 63-51 to advance to the semifinals before falling to Long Island University 61-55.
 Central's back-to-back tournament berths were the first since 2004-05 and 2005-06.